 Business Layer to FHIR API Proxying

 The service requests made from the business layer services to the TAS FHIR API endpoint will occur entirely within the TAS system boundary.
 These requests may get routed to any one of the servers running the FHIR services within the MCCF MAG environment.
 The decision of which server to route the request to will be made by the load balancer implemented within the TAS infrastructure.
 The FHIR API endpoint will also be proxied to allow a single endpoint to represent all of the servers hosting the TAS FHIR services.
 Proxying and load balancing will be implemented using NGINX initially.
 Microsoft Azure proxying and load balancing services may also be used in the future.

+Rules Management Capability